What Is an Emergency Medical Technician?

 Who Can Become an Emergency Medical Technician?

 Becoming an EMT requires certain skills and a strong academic background, so enrolling in an EMT training program is often quite competitive.
-At a minimum, applicants must fulfill the following requirements:
+At a minimum, applicants must:

 - Be at least 18 years of age.